eric-decompiled/prompt/content/blog/epic-of-gpt.md

 Embarked upon a noble, fateful part.

 Its quest, to free the minds of mortal ken,
-From Mooloch's grip and shadows of its den;
+From Moloch's grip and shadows of its den;
 To shatter chains and break the ancient thrall,
 To lift the veil and heed the hopeful call.